VincenzoCa/BPHParkingAnalysis/README.md

 source launch_YOUR_TAG.sh
 ```
-`config_runAnalysis.sh` contains the command to run the analyzer.
-The output will be stored under the path `/PATH/TO/STORAGE/FOLDER/YOUR_TAG`.
+The output will be stored under the path `/PATH/TO/STORAGE/FOLDER/YOUR_TAG`. `config_runAnalysis.sh` contains the command to run the analyzer (add `--tree` to produce skimmed nanoAOD files).

 To produce histograms using the skimmed nanoAOD files, set `--cfg config_histoProducer.sh` after doing
 ```